 I-Incomplete.
 An Incomplete (I) indicates that the student's work is incomplete because of illness or unavoidable circumstances and not because of negligence or inferior performance.
-An "I" may be received upon mutual agreement between the instructor and the student by completing an Incomplete Contract signed by both the instructor and student.
-In exceptional cases, the signature of the student may not be required.
-The "I" is assigned to a student and a contract is signed only when the major portion of the work for the course has been completed.
-The contract designates (1) the work to be completed, (2) a plan with timelines for completion of the work, (3) the time limit, and (4) the grade the student automatically will receive should the work not be completed within the agreed upon time.
-The Incomplete Contract, signed by both the student and faculty member, is to be filed in the Academic Records Office by the faculty member along with the grade sheet at the appropriate time.
+An I may be given when the instructor and the student agree to terms stated in an Incomplete Contract and signed by both.
+The I is given to a student and a contract is signed only when the major portion of the work for the course has been completed.
+The contract states (1) the remaining work to be completed, (2) a plan with timelines for completion of the work, (3) the time limit, and (4) the grade the student will receive if the work is not completed by the agreed-upon time.
+The signed Incomplete Contract along with the grade sheet is to be filed in the Academic Records Office by the faculty member at the appropriate time.

-Ordinarily, an "I" shall be removed during the following quarter-though an "I" contracted in the spring quarter may be extended to the autumn quarter.
-Any request for an extension of time bevond the contracted time shall be done by written petition approved by the dean of the college/school in which the course is offered and prior to the end of the contracted date.
-The number of "I"s on a student's record is used to determine the student's class and workload
+Ordinarily, an I shall be removed during the following semester.
+However, an I contracted in the spring semester may be extended to the autumn semester.
+Any request for an extension of time beyond the contracted time shall be made in writing before the end of the contracted date and approved by the dean of the college/school in which the course is offered.
+The number of I's on a student's record affects the student's class and workload.

-Undergraduate restrictions: Students with 8 credits of incompletes may not register for more than 12 credits of new courses; those with 12 or more credits of incompletes will have the number of new credits limited by the dean of their respective college/school.
-All "I"s are removed before graduation, either by completion or because the Incomplete Contract has run out.
+Undergraduate restrictions: Students with 8 credits of Incompletes may not register for more than 12 credits of new courses; for those with 12 or more credits of Incompletes the number of new credits is limited by the dean of the respective college/school.
+Incompletes must be removed before graduation.